orbitalquark/gtdialog/doc/01_Installation.md

 ##### Linux

-For Linux systems, simply run `make` in the `src/` directory.
+For Linux systems, simply run `make` in the *src/* directory.
 The `gtdialog` executable is created in the current directory.
-To build the ncurses version, run `make NCURSES=1`.
+To build the curses version, run `make CURSES=1`.

 ##### Windows